|

 classes the program will load during runtime.
 It can, however, search

 the bytecode for invocations of Autojar works with JRE 1.4.2 or later.
 It uses classes from the BCEL library (http://jakarta.apache.org/bcel/) and from log4j (http://logging.apache.org/log4j/).
 As of version 2.0, Autojar comes in two variants: A command line version, which is controlled by options, and an Eclipse plugin.
-History
+Bugs

 Please report bugs via the